ZAWARTO/NDS-Game/README.md

 sprites and we have done it as tiles to make the partition

-The timing of the <right arrow>, <down arrow>, <left arrow>, <arrow keys up> as well as the touch screen, will be done by survey.
-The <START> and
-<SELECT> will be synchronized by interruption.
+The scanning of the right arrow, down arrow, left arrow, arrow keys up as well as the touch screen, will be done by survey.
+The START and SELECT will be synchronized by interruption.
 The rest of the keys, in principle, are not used.

 The movementSoldier(Soldier * soldier) which is void whose parameter is the soldier defined in the data structure, the movement keys go by survey and define the change of position